What is an Enzyme and how does it work?

 - They work in aqueous solutions under very gentle temperature and pH circumstances

 How do Enzymes are really looked like?

-The enzymes always work with a smaller molecule which is called substrate.
+The enzymes always work with a smaller molecule which is called the substrate.
 The substrates bind to a region within the enzyme is called the active site of the enzyme.

 How does enzyme work?

 Enzymes are biological macromolecules (typically proteins) produced in the cells.
 They significantly speed up as well as slow down the rate of virtually all of the chemical reactions that take place within cells of both the animals as well as the plants even in the microorganisms.
 They play a vital role in life and provide a variety of important functions in the body of any living things, such as aiding in digestion and metabolism.

 Some enzymes help break large molecules into smaller pieces that are more easily further break down into very smaller pieces by other enzymes so that the living cell can absorb it.
 Other kinds of enzymes help to bind two molecules together to produce a new molecule.
 Enzymes are highly selective catalysts, which means each enzyme only speeds up a specific reaction.

 The energy which the molecules of reactants have to gain to overcome the energy barrier to reaction so that they could react with other reactants and produce the other substances (product) is called the activation energy.